12 Things I Wish I knew When I Started Writing Books

 The end of quarter one is almost upon us and around this time, I do a review of my goals.
 I have various metrics such as number of words I've written or edited, how many books sold, how many new ideas I brainstormed and so on but it really got me thinking about what I wish I knew when I first started writing books.

-My debut novel, The Good Mother, was published in September 2017 and since then I've been writing novels pretty much non-stop.
-It's safe to say that since then, I've learnt a lot about writing and the publishing industry!
-So I'm sharing 12 things I wish I knew when I started writing books along with 12 take-aways that may help you learn the lessons earlier than I did!
+My debut novel, The Good Mother, was published in September 2017 and since then I've been writing pretty much non-stop.
+It's safe to say since then, I've learnt a lot about writing and the publishing industry.

 1) The art of writing is subjective